 In order for email to remain an effective means of communication, the university must be strategic in its use of broadcast email messages.
 Using email impersonally or indiscriminately will harm the credibility of the entire university and make alumni, students, donors, faculty, staff, parents and friends of UH less likely to welcome email that would be of interest to them.

 Broadcast email is any message or group of messages intended for an audience greater than 100 people.
-All broadcast email to UH System alumni, donors and friends should be created and sent using iModules, an email marketing tool. iModules is administered through the UH Marketing & Communication Department.Click here to find your Community URL to log-in to iModules.
+All broadcast email to UH System alumni, donors and friends should be created and sent using iModules, an email marketing tool. iModules is administered through the Division of University Marketing and Media Relations.Click here to find your Community URL to log-in to iModules.

 Emails to current students, faculty and staff should be requested through IT at email@example.com.